Fairbanks North Star Borough Court Records

 Requesting Family Court Records

 Most family court records are publicly accessible.
-Records can be searched online through CourtView by party name or case number.
-Physical copies may be requested by completing the TF-311 FBKS form and sending it to the Clerk of the Superior Court by email, fax, or mail.
+You can search for them on CourtView by party name or case number.
+For physical copies, complete the TF-311 FBKS form and send it to the Clerk of the Superior Court by email, fax, or mail.

-However, certain family-related records are confidential.
-Adoption files, CINA proceedings, and records sealed by court order are only available to authorized parties who present valid photo identification at the clerk’s office.
+Certain family-related records are confidential.
+Adoption files, CINA proceedings, and records sealed by court order are available only to authorized parties who present valid photo identification at the clerk's office.

 Domestic Violence Protective Orders